Rhodes sailing holidays

 You can dive right off your yacht: marvellous swimming conditions in the bay; alternatively you will find swimming stairs along the waterfront; use your holding tanks.

-The T-pontoon has laid moorings at some of the ±15 berths; otherwise be prepared to drop anchor in 12 – 18 m deep; harbour master will guide you; gusts are NW – NWN; pontoon is removed in winter (in 2021 installed in May); some debris and old tyres on the seabed near the shore.
+The T-pontoon ( May 2023 and June 2024) has laid moorings only at a few of the ±15 berths, therefore be prepared to drop anchor in 12 – 18 m deep; harbour master Statis +30 6940859419 will guide you; gusts are NW – NWN; pontoon is removed for the winter first week of November, and usually installed again in the second week of May; some debris and old tyres on the seabed near the shore; no electricity but water is free; swell from the ferries and in gales the pontoon shifts a lot from side to side.

-With ferry connections to Rhodes town, Tilos, Santorini, Crete and even Athens / Piraeus you won't normally get to stay uninterruptedly at the ferry quay.
+With ferry connections to Rhodes town, Tilos, Santorini, Crete and even Athens / Piraeus you won't normally get to stay uninterruptedly at the ferry quay on the south side, room for two yachts along-side or more if stern-to.

 The Palio Chorio “old village” of Halki island below the imposing medieval castle.